Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Validation

 \subsection{Experimental Setup}

-We measure the performance of Workspace Guided-DaSH against CDR-RRT~\cite{mmuma-smrmpcetg-23} as well as a set of other approaches that are relevant for comparison.
-Composite RRT~\cite{l-rrtntpp-1998} operates in the full composite space, providing a high level of coordination.
-MRdRRT~\cite{ssh-faniaehdrfeoirimm-16} was originally intended for manipulators, but its implicit search of the composite space makes it pertinent for comparison. \blue{sRRT~\cite{wkc-pppfmrwse-12} uses subdimensional expansion to limit the size of the search space which is similar in concept to our hypergraph representation.} \blue{ARC~\cite{smqma-arc-24} composes robots into higher dimensional planning spaces based on encountered conflicts, whereas our method uses workspace guidance to preemptively avoid likely conflicts.
-Thus, comparing our method against ARC effectively measures the impact of this guidance.} We use Conflict-based Search~\cite{ssfs-cbsfomap-15} over the workspace skeleton to perform the heuristic search for Workspace Guided-DaSH. \blue{Each method was implemented in the open-source Parasol Planning Library.} Holonomic experiments were run on a 4-core CPU (4GHz, 32GB RAM), while kinodynamic experiments used a 24-core CPU (6GHz, 64GB RAM).
-We run 15 seeds for each scenario.
+We measure the performance of Workspace Guided-DaSH against CDR-RRT~\cite{mmuma-smrmpcetg-23} as well as a set of other relevant approaches.
+Composite RRT~\cite{l-rrtntpp-1998} operates in the full composite space, providing high coordination.
+MRdRRT~\cite{ssh-faniaehdrfeoirimm-16} was originally intended for manipulators, but its implicit search of the composite space makes it pertinent for comparison. sRRT~\cite{wkc-pppfmrwse-12} uses subdimensional expansion to limit the size of the search space which is similar in concept to our hypergraph representation.
+ARC~\cite{smqma-arc-24} composes robots into higher-dimensional planning spaces based on encountered conflicts, whereas our method uses workspace guidance to preemptively avoid likely conflicts.
+Thus, comparing our method against ARC effectively measures the impact of this guidance.
+Each method was implemented in an open-source library and code will be provided in the final manuscript. \blue{In all environments, we find plans for holonomic robots considering only geometric feasibility, deferring kinodynamic feasibility to a post-processing trajectory optimization step.
+In the Warehouse environment, we additionally incorporate kinodynamic constraints into planning.} We run 15 seeds for each scenario.
 Each method is given 600 seconds to solve a scenario or is considered a failure.
 We report planning time as well as path cost given by the makespan.